nextmv-io/go-routingkit/README.md

 # go-routingkit

-Go-routingkit is a Go wrapper around the [RoutingKit](https://github.com/RoutingKit/RoutingKit) C++ library.
+Go-routingkit is a Go wrapper around the [RoutingKit][rk] C++ library.
 It answers queries about the shortest path between points found within a road network.

 ## Installing and Building